 - Mixed Methods Research

-The Centre for Health Research is a vibrant research environment for staff and students and embraces research activities of allied health professionals.
+The School of Sport and Health Sciences is a vibrant research environment for staff and students and embraces research activities of allied health professionals.

 We aim to produce research that is sustainable and improves the quality of life for the individual and society, while supporting and sustaining the health professions that we represent.